Tips on Managing the Email Blizzard

 We like to read it, nod, then think about it a while or “let it

 marinate.”
-It does not marinate—it
+It does not marinate—it only

-rots.
+hangs around as rots.
 Answer it at once.
-Even if

 - Refer email immediately if someone

 else can answer it.
-Just click reply
+Just click

-- Use redirect for outlook to redirect
+- Use redirect to redirect some mail.
+Redirect

-some mail.
-Redirect is a plug in program which enables you to simply
+is a plug in program which enables you to simply route the incoming email

-route the incoming email to another person and it appears to them that it
+to another person and it appears to them that it came from the original

-came from the original person and not forwarded by you (lots of
+person and was not forwarded by you (lots of opportunity for tricks

-opportunity for tricks here—avoid those naughty thoughts now!).
-For instance if someone write to me
+here—avoid those naughty thoughts now!).

-asking about the worship major (which I used to lead but is now led by Constance
+(which I used to lead but is now led by Constance Cherry I can redirect it

-Cherry I can redirect it to Constance and when she clicks reply her answer
+to Constance so when she clicks reply her answer goes directly to the

-goes directly to the person writing—I am out of the loop.
-This is the equivalent of thee way we
+person writing—I am out of the loop.

-use to treat printed letters—sending on to others to answer.
-At elast use
+letters—sending on to others to answer.

-the forward function to do the same thing.
+is an alternative way to do the same thing.

 - Answer with a quick question.
 If someone has written you an extended

-a question for clarification.
+question for clarification.
 That

 puts the ball back on their court and opens up a “conversation”(see below).